 - Turkish Vans can swim and love water.

-- Turkish Van cats originated naturally in Turkey.
+- Turkish Van cats naturally originated in Turkey.

 Disclaimer: Petrebels is not a veterinarian or behavior expert: all content, information, and tips on this blog are meant to inspire you and are for informational purposes.
 If your cat has issues or problems and you’re unsure about your cat’s health, always consult a veterinarian or a behavior expert.